Sustainability-driven innovation

-What connection is there between corporate and ?
+What connection is there between corporate innovation and sustainability?

 The concept of innovation is fundamental for many companies.
 They encourage and back up its development because it brings evolution, improvement and financial success in its wake.
 Moreover, innovation is a feature that consumers recognise more readily than they appreciate the sustainability of a product and they are more willing to pay a premium price for it.